DaBoombus/frontend-challenger/README.md

     - Get the data from the api in the angular app
     - Create a list of recipients from the data
     - Create a recipient details page
-    - Any ideas you have to make a cool recipient list
+    - Any ideas you have...

-  You may use any third party lib for js, styles, ...
+  You may use any third party lib for js, styles, tests...

 ## Submit

- Clone this repository and do your code on your local machine.
+ Fork this repository.

+ Code.

  Tell us about your code in the README.md file: